elinamren/kids-routine/README.md

 ### Challenges

 Its hard to figure out a good visual settings page for the best UX.
 I started to look at firebase but took a decition to wait, since I want to focus on JS and React firebase is not prioritized.
 I will keep it in my nice to have list if I got time futher ahead.
+I'm not sure how to get the default list with cards to be checked from the start at the settings checkboxes.
+I have added a list with different words to the back of the cards.
+But they render on every flip.
+I want they to render once.

 ### Tools used